vulpes-walter1313/ruby-hangman-TOP/README.md

 5. handle win or lose
 6. exit

+# How to play
+Download entire project locally and run `ruby main.rb`.
+The game will ask if you want a new same or a saved game. saved games will be saved in `./saved/` and you must copy the whole filename with extension and paste it on the terminal.
+You have 6 mistakes possible before you lose the game.
+If you wish to save the game for later, simply type `save` and enter on any guess in the game.

 # Objects
 Due to the nature of this game, the only objects that should exists is the secret object.
 The game will be handled in a while loop.